sanskrit/raw_etexts_english/blogs/manasataramgini/2007-01-10_the-deployment-of-brihat-and-rathantara.md

 +++
-title = "The deployment of bR^ihat andxa0rathantara"
+title = "The deployment of bR^ihat and rathantara"

 +++
 The ancient bhArgava ushanA kAvya has declared how the bR^ihat and